Inspiration

 2 min read

-Luke and Nell, the duo behind What if We Walked, share their tailored itinerary to The Fisherman’s Trail.
-The incredibly scenic route is located on the Rota Vicentina in south-west Portugal.
-It's a rugged walk of both land and sea, taking you through the rolling countryside of the Alentejo interior before joining a dramatic coastal path.
+Luke and Nell, the duo behind What if We Walked, share their tailored itinerary for walking the Fisherman’s Trail in Portugal.
+This incredibly scenic hiking route forms part of the Rota Vicentina in south-west Portugal.
+It's a rugged walk that blends inland adventure with coastal hiking, taking you through the rolling countryside of the Alentejo region before joining a dramatic clifftop path.

 What to know before you go

-Our suggested itinerary begins in the town of Santiago do Cacém, which is easy to reach by bus from Lisbon coach station.
-The coach is inexpensive and takes only two hours, but has plenty of stunning coastal and rural views.
+Our suggested walking itinerary begins in the town of Santiago do Cacém, which is easy to reach by bus from Lisbon coach station.
+The coach is inexpensive and takes only two hours, with plenty of stunning coastal and rural scenery along the way.
 If you’d like to spend a few days in southern Portugal before your walk, you can also get a bus from Faro to Lagos and approach Santiago do Cacém from the south.

-Out of the five days walking on the Rota Vicentina, the first two are along the Historical Way, which is waymarked with a classic red and yellow blaze.
-The final three days are along the Fishermen’s Trail, which has a blue and green blaze.
+Out of the five days hiking the Rota Vicentina, the first two are along the Historical Way, which is waymarked with a classic red and yellow blaze.
+The final three days are on the Fishermen’s Trail, marked with a blue and green blaze.

-We would recommend walking the trail in spring or autumn, as the summer in Alentejo can reach temperatures of 40 degrees.
+We recommend walking the trail in spring or autumn, as summer in Alentejo can reach temperatures of 40 degrees.

 Start: Santiago do Cacém